USS Fort Worth

 USS Fort Worth (LCS-3) is a Freedom-class littoral combat ship of the United States Navy.
-She is the first ship to be named after Fort Worth, Texas, the 13th-largest city in the United States.
+She is the first ship to be named after Fort Worth, Texas.

 On 20 June 2020, the US Navy announced that they would be taking Fort Worth out of commission in March 2022, and placing her, along with Freedom, Independence, and Coronado in reserve.

 On 18 June 2021, Naval News reported that Fort Worth would be inactivated in FY 2022 and put on the Out of Commission in Reserve (OCIR) list.

 Design

 In 2002, the U.S. Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered U.S. Navy littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
 Fort Worth is the second Freedom-class littoral combat ship to be built.

 Fort Worth includes additional stability improvements over the original Freedom design; the stern transom was lengthened and buoyancy tanks were added to the stern to increase weight service and enhance stability.
 The ship will also feature automated sensors to allow "conditions-based maintenance" and reduce crew overwork and fatigue issues that Freedom had on her first deployment.